olofwalker/ting/README.md

 # Command-line based ticket system written in Scala 3
 Ting is a small project I wrote to explore [Scala 3](https://github.com/lampepfl/dotty) features in combination with [GraalVM](https://www.graalvm.org) native image generation.

-I hope that this project can be helpful to anyone that wants to explore Scala 3 and Graal AOT.
+I hope that this project can be helpful to anyone that wants to explore Scala 3 and Graal AOT, and/or is looking for a simple way of organizing their work.

 ## Introduction